 The following information provides a method for estimating exposures during the residual radiation period due to uranium and thorium contamination.
 Valid bioassay data are unlikely to be available for the residual period.
 However, monitoring data can be used instead of the default intake assumptions given below to limit dose, as appropriate (NIOSH 2008b).
+Intakes of both uranium and thorium should be included during the Apollo residual period.

-ORAUT-OTIB-0070, Guidance in Dose Reconstruction During Residual Radioactivity Periods at Atomic Weapons Employer Facilities (ORAUT 2012b), describes methods to estimate intake of radionuclides during residual periods.
+ORAUT-OTIB-0070, Guidance in Dose Reconstruction During Residual Radioactivity Periods at Atomic Weapons Employer Facilities (ORAUT 2012), describes methods to estimate intake of radionuclides during residual periods.
 The method relates residual surface contamination to workplace air concentration during periods after completion of DOE work.